IvanMPR/Countdown-timer/README.md

 Array.from, forEach, Array.some, Math.trunc, padStart, setInterval, clearInterval, style.pointerEvents, template literals...are few of the methods and features
 used to create this project.

+If the Start button is clicked with all fields empty, timer will start countdown from default value(1 minute).

 HTML, CSS, Vanilla JS